Vacancy – Editor of #theBOUblog

 The role of Blog Editor

-Our Blog Editor is in sole charge of the content of our twice-weekly #theBOUblog posts and is responsible for sourcing, editing and publishing content, as well as scheduling social media posts that promote the individual articles.
-You will be working directly with and supported by the BOU’s Chief Operations Officer.
+The Blog Editor is responsible for sourcing, editing and publishing content on #theBOUblog, and for scheduling social media posts promoting individual blog posts.
+You will be working directly with, and be supported by, the BOU’s Chief Operations Officer.

 Key aspects of the role are: